Education in Thailand

 Education in Thailand is provided mainly by the Thai government through the Ministry of Education from pre-school to senior high school.
-A free basic education of fifteen years is guaranteed by the Thai constitution.
+A free basic education to fifteen years is guaranteed by the Thai constitution.
+This basic education comprises six years of elementary school and three years of lower secondary school.
+In addition, three years of pre-school and three years of upper-secondary education is available free of charge, but are non-compulsory.

-Education in Thailand mandates nine years of "basic education" (six years of elementary school and three years of lower secondary school).
-Education at public schools is free until grade 9.
-The government provides, in addition, three years of free pre-school and three years of free upper-secondary education.
-Neither is mandatory.
-Children are enrolled in elementary school from the age of six and attend for six years, Prathom 1 to Prathom 6.
-Elementary school classes is at least 7 hours per day, with a maximum learning time of 1,000 hours per year.
-Secondary education starts at age 12.
-It consists of three years of lower secondary education, Mattayom 1 to Mattayom 3, and three years of upper secondary education, Mattayom 4 to Mattayom 6.
-Compulsory education ends with Mattayom 3 (grade 9), after which pupils can pursue upper-secondary education in a university-preparatory track, or continue their studies in vocational school programs.
+Children aged 6–12 will go to elementary school (prathom (Thai: ประถม)).
+From the age of 12, they attend secondary school (matthayom (มัธยม)).
+While secondary school also lasts six years, only the first three years are mandatory.
+After grade 9 (Matthayom 3), pupils can pursue upper-secondary education in a university-preparatory track, or continue their studies in vocational school programs.

 Homeschooling is legal in Thailand.
 Thailand's constitution and education law explicitly recognize alternative education and considers the family to be an educational institution.
 A homeschool law passed in 2004, Ministerial Regulation No. 3 on the right to basic education by the family, governs homeschooling.
 Families must submit an application to homeschool and students are assessed annually.

-The Human Rights Measurement Initiative finds that Thailand fulfills 86.7% of what they should be able to fulfill for the right to education, based on their level of income.
+The Human Rights Measurement Initiative finds that Thailand fulfills 69.5% of what they should be able to fulfill for the right to education, based on their level of income.